smart-data-models/dataModel.Hl7/README.md

 - [Patient](https://github.com/smart-data-models/dataModel.Hl7/blob/master/Patient/README.md).
 Demographics and other administrative information about an individual or animal receiving care or other health-related services.

+- [Practitioner](https://github.com/smart-data-models/dataModel.Hl7/blob/master/Practitioner/README.md).
+A person who is directly or indirectly involved in the provisioning of healthcare.

 ### Contributors